krakenh2020/MPCService/README.md

 play a role of an MPC node, or a data provider able to participate in an MPC protocol evaluating a function in a privacy-preserving way.
 Moreover, a manager (meeting point) of the service is implemented, providing a web interface for requesting computations and handling connections between data providers and MPC nodes.
-The manager serves purely as a connector and an interface and has no access to the data.
+The manager serves purely as a connector and an interface, and has no access to the data.

 The service needs minimal effort to be deployed (not only locally, but also over WAN), since it is fully dockerized.
-It tries to be as close as possible to a system that would be deployed in production.
 It uses [SCALE-MAMBA](https://github.com/KULeuven-COSIC/SCALE-MAMBA) as the underlying MPC library.

 <!-- toc -->